 During this workshop, we will:

-- Share cases, best practices and insights from our collective experiences supporting ED linkages and people using substances during the linkage process.
+- Share cases, best practices and insights on supporting ED linkages and people using substances.

 - Determine how we can strengthen ED linkages, especially among people using substances.